lsst-it/ittn-064/index.rst

   - Make sure that DHCP is running on the foreman VM

+  - Do the same for the next Core till done.

 9. Reboot any other VMs (non-core node VMs)

+   *query for the VMs that are on ESXI and reboot them separately is needed*

 10. Select “live centos nodes baremetal" in foreman (`os = CentOS and last_report > "2 hours ago" and facts.virtual = physical <https://foreman.ls.lsst.org/hosts?search=os+%3D+CentOS+and+last_report+%3E+%222+hours+ago%22+and+facts.virtual+%3D+physical&page=1>`__)

-  -  Select all nodes except for the **core nodes and VMs running on core nodes AND auxtel/comcam/lsstcam nodes** which will be rebooted by the camera/commissioning team.
+  -  Select all nodes except for the **core nodes and VMs running on core nodes AND auxtel/comcam/lsstcam nodes** which will be rebooted by the camera/commissioning team (on CP Only).

-  -  Reboot all k8s nodes running ceph at the same time to avoid ceph wasting time on recovery
+  -  Reboot all k8s nodes running ceph at the same time to avoid ceph wasting time on recovery.

 11. Run misc/brutal reboot scheduled task in Foreman.